bsmg/beat-saber-community-wiki/modding/extras.md

 3. Have Command Prompt point to your Beat Saber Plugins folder (`cd <Beat Saber Directory>/Plugins`)
 4. Execute the following command: `mklink <Plugin Name>.dll, <Path to your build file>`

-Here's an example of the `mklink` command: `mklink ExampleMod.dll, C:\Users\You\Documents\Visual Studio 2017\Projects\ExampleMod\ExampleMod\bin\Debug\ExampleMod.dll`
+Here's an example of the `mklink` command: `mklink ExampleMod.dll, "C:\Users\You\Documents\Visual Studio 2017\Projects\ExampleMod\ExampleMod\bin\Debug\ExampleMod.dll"`

 If all is done correctly, the next time you build your plugin and launch Beat Saber, the plugins should update automatically.

 ## Post-Build Events
 Another way to go about this is taking advantage of C#'s post-build events.
 This not only allows you to copy files to a directory when build is complete, but you can also do a lot more.
-[Here is some documentation on pre- and post-build events](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-specify-build-events-csharp?view=vs-2017)
+[Here is some documentation on pre/post build events](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-specify-build-events-csharp?view=vs-2017)

 1. Under `Project`, click `<Project Name> Properties...`
 2. Click `Build Events`